 1. Traceability in Oil Palm

-We consider mills traceable when details such as their name, parent company’s name, address /GPS coordinate and volume supplied are known.
-Our TTM has been at 100% since 2019 for all our midstream and downstream facilities which includes FGV Refineries Sdn Bhd, FGV Kernel Products Sdn.
-Bhd., FGV Biotechnologies Sdn Bhd and Delima Oil Products Sdn Bhd.
-Where most of our supply are from our own internal sources, our downstream and midstream facilities only sourced less than 1% from third party mills in 2021.
+We consider mills traceable when details such as their name, parent company’s name, address /GPS coordinate, and volume supplied are known.
+Our TTM has been at 100% since 2019 for all our midstream and downstream facilities which include FGV Refineries Sdn Bhd, FGV Kernel Products Sdn.
+Bhd., FGV Biotechnologies Sdn Bhd, Delima Oil Products Sdn Bhd as well as our JVs in Malaysia.
+These facilities also processed 100% of MSPO-certified and 45% of RSPO-certified CPO.
+More than 90% of the CPO processed by our refineries and biodiesel (FGV Refineries Sdn Bhd, Delima Oil Products Sdn Bhd & FGV Biotechnologies Sdn Bhd) is from our own internal sources.
+In 2024, we only sourced from seven (7) third-party mills that contribute less than 3.90% (25,409.90 MT) of our total CPO processed by these refineries.
+As for our JV’s in Malaysia, FGV IFFCO Sdn Bhd, the traceability information can be view at here.

-Due to the complexity in FFB supply chain that involves multiple category of players/levels, our requirement for TTP varies between supplier category.
-The suppliers are considered as traceable to plantation when details as follows are available:
+Due to the complexity of the FFB supply chain that involves multiple categories of players/levels, our requirement for TTP varies between supplier categories.
+The suppliers are considered traceable to the plantation when details as follows are available:

 Element/Information | Third-party Estate | Smallholders* | Dealer/Cooperative/Collection centres** |